 D34 F value for the regression

 D35 Sum of squares for the regression

-In I31 through I3 5, type the following:
+☐ In I31 through I35, type the following:

 I31 Constant

 I32 Standard Error of the constant

 I33 Standard Error of the estimated model

 I34 Denominator degrees of freedom for the model

 I35 Sum of squares for the residual

-- ☐ This leaves a 5 row by 2 column "hole" for the numbers you would want in a regression model.
-Remember, a regression with one predictor will report 5 rows by 2 columns of numbers (which will appear as a host of unlabeled gibberish unless you enter the labels above). - ☐ The regression formula will be an array formula as you encountered in the frequency distribution example above. - ☐ Here's how: - Move to G31 and select a range from G31 to H35. - Leaving the cursor in G31, enter the following formula then press Ctrl Shift Enter simultaneously:
+- □ With the long text entries, this leaves a 5 row by 2 column "hole" for the numbers you would want in a regression model.
+Remember, a regression with one predictor will report 5 rows by 2 columns of numbers (which will appear as a host of unlabeled gibberish unless you enter the labels above). - ☐ The regression formula will be an array formula as you encountered in the frequency distribution example above. - □ Here's how: - Move to G31 and select a range from G31 to H35. - Leaving the whiter space (the range's home cell) in G31, enter the following formula then press Ctrl ← Shift Enter ← simultaneously: =LINEST(OnHand,CostEach,TRUE,TRUE) - This provides a linear estimate of the dependent variable (listed first) by the independent variable (listed second).

-=LINEST(OnHand,CostEach,TRUE,TRUE)

-• This provides a linear estimate of the dependent variable (listed first) by the independent variable (listed second).
 We also enter TRUE to calculate Beta normally, and again TRUE to report "additional" statistics.